vidyap-xgboost/DataScience-ML_Projects/README.md

 # Contribution
-Please feel free to fork this repo or raise issues if you're finding any problems in following the steps mentioned in the notebooks.
+Please feel free to fork this repo, pull requests, or raise issues if you're finding any problems in following the steps mentioned in the notebooks.
+I am looking forward to connect with the community to learn more and better!
+Thank you!